 - Associate Editor of the IEEE Transactions of Vehicular Technology; Technical Editor of the IEEE Network Magazine; Associate Technical Editor of the IEEE Communications Magazine; Associate Editor of the IEEE Open Journal of the Communications Society (OJ-COMS); Associate Editor of the International Journal of Communication Systems (Wiley); Associate Founder Editor of the journal Frontiers in Space Technologies; Technical Editor dell’ IEEE Wireless Communications Magazine from 2006 to 2012.

 - Winner of the IEEE ComSoc "Satellite Communications Distinguished Service Award" in 2008 for the scientific and professional contribution in the field of satellite technology and of numerous "Best Paper Awards".

-- He organized "Special Issues" in international scientific journals such as Wiley International Journal of Communications Systems, IEEE Wireless Communications, IEEE JSAC, Elsevier Computers and Electrical Engineering Journal, IEEE Systems Journal" on issues concerning networks and wireless and satellite telecommunications systems.
-He belonged to the Organizing Committee of the following international conferences: Globecom 2010, Miami, USA.
+He organized "Special Issues" in international scientific journals such as Wiley International Journal of Communications Systems, IEEE Wireless Communications, IEEE JSAC, Elsevier Computers and Electrical Engineering Journal, IEEE Systems Journal on issues mainly concerning satellite telecommunications systems.
+He belonged to the Organizing Committee of Globecom 2010, Miami, USA.
 He was a Member of the Steering Committee of the following international conferences: 3rd International ICST Conference on Personal Satellite Services 2011 - PSATS'11, Malaga, Spain; 4th International ICST Conference on Personal Satellite Services 2012 - PSATS'12, Bradford, UK; 5th International ICST Conference on Personal Satellite Services 2013 - PSATS'13, Toulouse, France.

 - General Chair of the following international conferences; SPECTS 2014.